Main Keynote Speakers

 Bashar Nuseibeh, The Open University(UK) and Lero(Ireland)Abstract | Biography | Homepage |

-Bashar Nuseibeh is Professor of Computing at The Open University and a Professor of Software Engineering and Chief Scientist at Lero - The Irish Software Research Centre .
+Bashar Nuseibeh is Professor of Computing at The Open University and a Professor of Software Engineering and Chief Scientist at Lero - The Irish Software Research Centre.
 He is also a Visiting Professor at University College London (UCL) and the National Institute of Informatics (NII), Tokyo, Japan.
-Previously, he was a Reader (Associate Professor) in Computing at Imperial College London and Head of its Software Engineering Laboratory.
-He has had a career-long research interest in requirements engineering (RE), having helped organise the first RE conference in 1993 in the USA, co-founded the first national (British Computer Society) RE specialist group in the UK in 1994, and served as programme chair of RE’01.
-His research interests in RE have broadened over the years, continuing to advocate a problem-driven perspective in software engineering of mission critical systems, and increasingly engaging with socio-technical systems that cut across digital, physical, and social spaces.
+Previously, he was a Reader in Computing at Imperial College London and Head of its Software Engineering Laboratory.
+He has had a career-long research interest in requirements engineering (RE), having helped organise the first RE conference in 1993, co-founded the first national (British) RE specialist group in 1994, and served as programme chair of RE’01.
+His research interests in RE have broadened over the years, continuing to advocate a problem-driven perspective for software engineering of mission critical systems, and increasingly engaging with socio- technical systems that cut across digital, physical, and social spaces.
 Much of his research in recent years has explored security and privacy requirements of modern software systems, and the engineering autonomy and adaptation in those systems.

-Bashar is a longstanding and founding member of the editorial board of the RE Journal, and served as Editor-in-Chief of IEEE Transactions on Software Engineering and of the Automated Software Engineering Journal.
-He currently serves as Editor-in-Chief of ACM Transactions on Autonomous and Adaptive Systems and IEEE Security & Privacy Magazine.
-He chaired the Steering Committee of the International Conference on Software Engineering (ICSE) and Chaired the IFIP Working Group 2.9 on Requirements Engineering, of which he is a founding member since 1995.
+Bashar is a longstanding and founding member of the editorial board of the RE Journal and served as Editor-in-Chief of IEEE Transactions on Software Engineering and of the Automated Software Engineering Journal.
+He currently serves as Editor-in-Chief of ACM Transactions on Autonomous and Adaptive Systems and is an associate editor of IEEE Security & Privacy Magazine.
+He chaired the IFIP Working Group 2.9 on Requirements Engineering, of which he is a founding member since 1995.
 He received an ICSE Most Influential Paper Award, a Philip Leverhulme Prize, an Automated Software Engineering Fellowship, and a Royal Academy of Engineering Senior Research Fellowship.
 He received an IFIP Outstanding Service Award (2009) and an ACM SIGSOFT Distinguished Service Award (2015).
-His Open University research team received the 2017 IET Innovation Award in Cyber Security, and as Chief Scientist of Lero was the recipient of the IEEE TCSE Distinguished Synergy Award for research-industry collaboration.
+His Open University research team received the 2017 IET Innovation Award in Cyber Security, and as Chief Scientist of Lero was the recipient of the IEEE TCSE Distinguished Synergy Award for research-Industry and Innovation collaboration.
 He is the recipient of a Royal Society-Wolfson Merit Award and two European Research Council (ERC) awards, including an ERC Advanced Grant on ‘Adaptive Security and Privacy’.